#PraCegoVer: A Large Dataset for Image Captioning in Portuguese: Preprocessing and Data Analysis

 \subsection{Image Feature Extraction}

 Algorithm \ref{algo:grouping_dup} is inefficient in terms of memory consumption.
 Hence, it is unfeasible to compute two distance matrices of the whole dataset.
 We clustered posts using only the features extracted from images to tackle this problem so that duplicated images would be within the same cluster.
 Then, we run Algorithm~\ref{algo:grouping_dup} over each cluster, which reduces the search space and, as a result, requires less memory space.
 Nevertheless, a thorough cluster analysis is needed because the clusters also can be large and meaningless, which would lead to the previous problem.
-We extracted image features using MobileNetV2~\cite{mobilenetv2}, which is a convolutional neural network (CNN) because it is known as a good feature extractor and is efficient in terms of processing.
+We extracted image features using MobileNetV2~\cite{mobilenetv2}, a convolutional neural network (CNN) and a popular choice for feature extractors.